Bodera/learnPath_Perl/Perl_5_Fundamentals/Module_02.md

 Now talking about variables, a variable is used to hold a piece of data to be reused in the program.
 Any Perl variable must begin with a dollar sign `$`.

-When writing Perl variables and constants, you need to remember that they're case sensitive, and they also must start with a letter or an underscore.
+When writing Perl variables and constants, you need to remember that they're case-sensitive, and they also must start with a letter or an underscore.
 Hyphen and spaces are also not allowed for naming them.

 Now we're going to take a look about some Perl features that helps us in proper error handling.